space-wizards/website-content/content/post/21_05_07-progress-report-26.md

 Please read [the rules](https://forum.spacestation14.io/index.php?/topic/5-global-forum-rules/) before posting.

-## Progress!
+## Content

 ### Physics Rework <!-- It should have a non-technical section too for the commoners -->
 *Contributed by metalgearsloth and Acruid.*

 A huge thanks to metalgearsloth for slaving over a complete physics rework for SS14.
-If you want to see the technicalities of it he's done a detailed write-up in the technical section but here's a few bullet-points to demonstrate the advantages of the rework.
+If you want to see the technicalities of it he's done a detailed write-up in the technical section but here's a few examples to demonstrate the advantages of the rework.

-* Circle colliders for players (This means you won't need to be pixel-perfect when going through airlocks and doorways).
+#### Circle colliders for players (This means you won't need to be pixel-perfect when going through airlocks and doorways).
 <video src="/video/pr_26/circle.mp4" autoplay muted loop playsinline></video>

-* Items can rotate when thrown and bounce.
+#### Items can rotate when thrown and bounce.
 <video src="/video/pr_26/throw.mp4" autoplay muted loop playsinline></video>

-* Pushing is less jittery.
+#### Pushing is less jittery.
 <video src="/video/pr_26/pushing.mp4" autoplay muted loop playsinline></video>

 Again, this physics update is huge and most of it won't be noticed by players so send metalgearsloth and Acruid hugs and kisses.